Illustrative Design Department Mission

 - Students demonstrate design competencies in a strong sense of personal style.

-- Students demonstrate critical thinking skills in research and information gathering, analysis, generation of alternative solutions.
+- Students demonstrate critical thinking skills in research and information gathering, analysis, and generation of alternative solutions.